 You generally cannot deduct the full amount of points in the year paid.
 Because they are prepaid interest, you generally deduct them ratably over the life (term) of the mortgage.
-See Deduction Allowed Ratably, later.
+See Deduc- tion Allowed Ratably, next.

-For exceptions to the general rule, see Deduction Allowed in Year Paid, next.
+For exceptions to the general rule, see De- duction Allowed in Year Paid, later.